Thuban is a former Pole Star

 They surely knew Thuban was their pole star, the point around which the heavens appeared to turn.

 Indeed, Thuban at times made a better pole star than our modern Polaris.
 Various sources claim that Thuban almost exactly pinpointed the position of the north celestial pole in the year 2787 B.C.

-Meanwhile, our modern Polaris – which many centuries ago an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
-Polaris will be 27’09″ (0.4525o) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computation wizard Jean Meeus.
+Meanwhile, our modern Polaris – which many centuries ago was an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
+Polaris will be 27’09” (0.4525 degrees) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computational wizard Jean Meeus.

-Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that you sometimes see in a spinning top, which wobbles before it falls.
+Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that which you sometimes see in a spinning top wobbling before it falls.

 Most people star-hop to Thuban from the Big and Little Dippers.
 Draw an imaginary line that connects the stars Pherkad and Mizar.
 You’ll see Thuban, the former North Star, midway between these two guide stars.

 Bottom line: Thuban was the pole star 5,000 years ago, when the Egyptian pyramids were being built.
 It is part of our constellation Draco the Dragon.